ejajkhan10/codebuild-for-lambda/README.md

 # codebuild-for-lambda
-This Repository contains the codes for CodeBuild project.
+This Repository contains the codes for CodeBuild project....